speakeasy-api/developer-docs/openapi/security/security-schemes.md

 description: "Describe API authentication and authorization in OpenAPI using Security Schemes."
 ---

-# Security Schemes in OpenAPI
+# Security schemes in OpenAPI

 Most APIs have some form of authorization and/or authentication, from simple API keys to scope-based OAuth 2 tokens on a tight rotation.
 APIs might support multiple methods in various combinations, so describing what goes where can become a bit of a challenge.
 OpenAPI helps by supporting a wide array of authorization and authentication methods, all of which can described under the larger umbrella of Security Schemes.